Human Geography degree – BA (Hons) – Bath Spa University Skip to main content

 • On-campus fieldwork

 Our location at Newton Park, nestled in a parkland valley setting just outside Bath, is a beautiful and unique 'natural laboratory' in which to pursue environmental education.
-Make the most of this setting by studying environmental processes on-site including at our stream gauging station and instrumented landslide complex.
+Make the most of this setting by studying environmental processes on-site including at our stream gauging station and instrumented landslide.

 • Off-campus field sites

 Day trips provide real-world learning opportunities in locations such as the Mendip Hills, the Somerset Levels, the Royal Geographical Society in London and the Jurassic Coast of Dorset.
-Optional international field trips provide the chance to visit India and Spain.
+Optional international field trips provide the opportunity to visit Italy and Spain.

 • Online research lecture series